tanzan/food-reviews/README.md

 # Building and Running

-We assuming that current working directory is the project dir.
+We assume that current working directory is the project dir.

 To  build jar file submit :
 ```